Winterwell Associates Ltd: Standard Terms and Conditions

 2. Winterwell shall have the right to suspend all work and services on behalf of the Client should these payments not be made on time to the agreed schedule.
 Any adverse impact that this suspension has upon the completion schedule or the quality of the product for the Client shall be at the Client's sole responsibility.
 This right applies not just to the contract in arrears but also any other contracts with the Client, whether or not payments against these contracts are in arrears.

-3. In particular, clients should note that where it has been agreed that payment of all or part of a contract is to be made 'in advance' Winterwell has the right not to commence work until payment is actually received.
+3. In particular, clients should note that where it has been agreed that payment of all or part of a contract is to be made 'in advance' Winterwell has the right not to commence work until payment is received.

-14. Acceptance of Deliverables
+15. Acceptance of Deliverables

 1. Where a contract specifies deliverables, the Client shall have two weeks from delivery in which to raise any objections with the deliverable.
 If no objections have been raised within this period, the deliverable shall be considered to have been accepted.
 Deliverables may be accepted sooner if the Client states so in writing, or authorises work depending upon the deliverable without first raising an objection.

-2. Where a contract deliverable involves meeting with the Client or third parties, the Client shall be responsible for arranging this meeting in a timely manner.
+3. Where a deliverable involves meeting with the Client or third parties, the Client shall be responsible for arranging this meeting in a timely manner.
 If the Client is unable to arrange the meeting within a reasonable time-frame, it shall be dropped from the deliverables without otherwise changing the contract.

-15. Liability for Work
+17. Liability for Work

 1. Winterwell provides information, advice and services in good faith based upon information available at the time.
 We do not warrant the accuracy of information provided.
 It is for the Client to decide whether or not to accept our advice in making his own decisions.
 We advise that any data critical to a decision should be independently verified prior to being acted upon.
-Therefore Winterwell accepts no liability for the consequences of its information opinions and advice whether direct or indirect.

-16. Publicity
+18. Publicity

-17. Recruitment of Personnel
+19. Recruitment of Personnel

 1. Each Party undertakes not to attempt to solicit or procure the services of staff employed by the other party who are involved in the performance of this contract during the course of this contract and for a period of twelve months thereafter without the written permission of the other party.

-18. Hosting
+20. Hosting

 Where Winterwell provide hosting for computer services, this is done under the following basis: